ARION

 “Touchdown, Oklahoma!” the pilot reported lightheartedly.

 The engineer rolled his eyes heavenward.
-“Great, the Iron Lady’s a Sooners fan!”
+“Who knew our Iron Lady’s a Sooners fan?”

 Two multi-seat electric carts pulled up near the shuttle plane’s airlock and several people stepped out of them to await the passengers to disembark.
 Dressed for the occasion in shorts and matching short-sleeved gray shirts that were designed only to resemble the original wooly-pully mission sweaters, the mayor and his deputy mayor stood at the front of the welcome party that was comprised of four humans and two furmen.